CardinisCode/jobhuntmanager/Preparation&Management/to_do_list.md

                         [x]     Interview status' value is displayed in it's variable form.
                                 [x]     Correction: Capitalise the value of 'status'
                                         EG: 'status' -> 'Status'
-                        [ ]     Since 'video_medium is always displayed on 'add_interview' form, yet it's relevant
-                                if the interview is a 'phone_call' or 'in_person' interview. so there should be an option to select 'N/A'
-                                [ ]     Corrections:
-                                        [ ]     Add another option "N/A" to interview_medium in forms.py & set it to default
+                        [ ]     Details received from 'add_interview.html' display on interview_details.html' as text boxes that can be edited.
-                                        [ ]     Add this option to the 'add_interview.html'
+                                [ ]     Figure out solution to adjust the values for each field so they display as plain text.
-                                        [ ]     Update table 'interview_details' & update default value for 'video_medium' to "N/A"